Mikael92002/file_uploader/README.md

 ## System Architecture

-The application is split into a decoupled monorepo for independent scaling.
+The application is split into a monorepo for clear separation of concerns.

-- **Server**: A RESTful API focused on controller-service patterns and middleware validation.
+- **Server**: A RESTful API focused on controller functions and middleware validation.
 - **Client**: A component-based SPA utilizing breadcrumb navigation and recursive rendering for folder trees.

 ---